OpenEugene/little-help-book-web/README.md

 ### Website

 Our progressive web app is a public website that interacts with the database.
 The website has two unique users: social service providers and people in need.
-These Netlify pages aren't connected to the database but they allow you to see the pages without downloading the repo and, in a desktop browser, the responsive transition to tablet and mobile screen sizes:
+These Netlify pages are currently being connected to the database and they allow you to see the pages without downloading the repo and, in a desktop browser, the responsive transition to tablet and mobile screen sizes:

 Homepage: https://little-help-book.netlify.app/table-of-contents-style-homepage/index.html